Sealed PoE

 • Reference ciphertext through any scheme other than ar:// or ipfs:// — the content-addressed schemes bind the URI to the bytes; a host-served URL would require a separate on-chain ciphertext commitment that sealed PoE does not carry.

-• Log or persist the CEK, any KEK, the slot-set HMAC key, an ECDH shared secret, an ephemeral private key, or a recipient private key.
+• Log or persist the CEK, any KEK, the slot-set HMAC key, the passphrase MAC key, the content key, an ECDH shared secret, an ephemeral private key, or a recipient private key.

 • Keys — the seed-derived X25519 and X-Wing keypairs that supply the recipient and sender key material.

-• The record — where enc sits in the record map and how oversized slot fields are chunked.
+• The record — where enc sits in the record map and the whole-body transport that carries the record on chain.

 • Algorithm registries — the enc.aead, enc.kem, and passphrase-KDF identifiers and their backing primitives.